jojczykp/kafka-cqrs/README.md

   `$ google-chrome http://$(minikube ip)/gui`

-  Note that "Copy to Clipboard (📋)" button works only when accessing page via https.
+  Note that "Copy to Clipboard (📋)" button works only when accessing page via https or at localhost.

 ## Try CLI